FOR IMMEDIATE RELEASE

 Louisville, Kentucky –

 Uplifting community dance experiences are being offered to help veterans and families affected by Post-Traumatic Stress Disorder (PTSD) and Brain Injuries (BI).
-A series of ten dance sessions are being held February through mid-April in Louisville Kentucky.
+A series of ten dance sessions are being held May through mid-July in Louisville Kentucky.
 The unique opportunity features live music, small group interaction and a dance caller to lead participants through simple dances tailored to their needs.
 Veterans are welcome to bring loved ones or come alone and be partnered with friendly volunteers.
 Families and loved ones are welcome to come with or without their veteran.
 Dances are provided by Dancing Well: The Soldier Project, Inc., a non-profit organization, and are free of charge.
-Dances will be held from 6:00 – 7:30 on Tuesday nights from February 6 through April 10 at a central location in Louisville.
+Dances will be held from 6:00 – 7:30 on Tuesday nights from May 1 through July 10 at a central location in Louisville.
 (Location is kept confidential until participants pre-register).
 Older children are invited to join the dance, while free child-care is provided for younger children.
 Transportation can often be arranged to area participants upon request.

-The program was developed in dialogue with a staff psychiatrist at Fort Knox.
+Now in its fifth year of holding dances, the program was developed in dialogue with a staff psychiatrist at Fort Knox.
 Dances are modified to ensure that those with PTSD, BI and other physical and mental challenges can participate fully and benefit.
 Modifications are made to the venue for safety and comfort.
+For example, the venue features special low lighting, for the comfort of those with brain injuries.

-A scientific study of the program was held in 2017, with preliminary results showing statistically significant improvement in feelings of connectedness.
+An ongoing scientific study of the program is examining the effect of the dancing on feelings of connectedness, mood, sleep, relationships and more.
 This is important because isolation is a common factor in people who suffer from PTSD or brain injury.
 Isolation often leads to increased levels of depression and suicide.

 In earlier dance series with veterans in Louisville and a series offered at Ft.
 Knox with soldiers with PTSD and BI, participants reported